fankto/EchoQuest/README.md

 ## Contributing

-Contributions to the Interview Management System are welcome!
+Contributions to EchoQuest are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`